omni/tokenbridge-contracts/README.md

 ```bash
 docker-compose up --build
 ```
-_Note: The container must be rebuild every time when you change the code of contracts or the deployment scripts._
+_Note: The container must be rebuilt every time the code in a contract or deployment script is changed._

 #### Deploy the contracts
-1. Create the `.env` file in the `deploy` directory as it is described in deployment [README.md](deploy/README.md).
+1. Create the `.env` file in the `deploy` directory as described in deployment [README.md](deploy/README.md).
-2. Run deployment process by
+2. Run deployment process:
    ```bash
    docker-compose run bridge-contracts deploy.sh
    ```
-   or (in case of Linux system)
+   or with Linux:
    ```bash
    ./deploy.sh
    ```

-#### Copy flatten sources (if it is needed)
+#### Copy flatten sources (if needed)
-1. Discover the container name by
+1. Discover the container name:
    ```bash
    docker-compose images bridge-contracts
    ```
-2. Use contaner name in the following comand to copy flatten sources to the current workin directory.
-Sources will be located in the `flats` directory.
+2. In the following command, use the container name to copy the flattened contracts code to the current working directory.
+The contracts will be located in the `flats` directory.
    ```bash
    docker cp name-of-your-container:/contracts/flats ./
    ```

 #### Shutdown the container
-If the container is not needed any more it could be shutdown by the command
+If the container is no longer needed, it can be shutdown:
 ```bash
 docker-compose down
 ```